KSilberblatt/ML_Pi/README.md

   * Convenience variable: a variable to help the programmer visualize data but doesn't affect the outcome of what the machine learns
     * Periods: controls the granularity of reporting.
 For example, if periods is set to 7 and steps is set to 70, then the exercise will output the loss value every 10 steps (or 7 times).
 Unlike hyperparameters, we don't expect you to modify the value of periods.
 Note that modifying periods does not alter what your model learns.
       <a href="https://www.codecogs.com/eqnedit.php?latex=\inline&space;number\,of\,training\,examples\,in\,each\,period&space;=&space;\frac{batch\,size&space;*&space;steps}&space;{periods}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\inline&space;number\,of\,training\,examples\,in\,each\,period&space;=&space;\frac{batch\,size&space;*&space;steps}&space;{periods}" title="number\,of\,training\,examples\,in\,each\,period = \frac{batch\,size * steps} {periods}" /></a>
+  * **Generalization**... the following three basic assumptions guide generalization:
+    * We draw examples independently and identically **(i.i.d)** at random from the distribution.
+In other words, examples don't influence each other.
+(An alternate explanation: **i.i.d.** is a way of referring to the randomness of variables.)
+    * The distribution is stationary; that is the distribution doesn't change within the data set.
+    * We draw examples from partitions from the same distribution.

+    In practice, we sometimes violate these assumptions.
+For example:
+    * Consider a model that chooses ads to display.
+The **i.i.d.** assumption would be violated if the model bases its choice of ads, in part, on what ads the user has previously seen.
+    * Consider a data set that contains retail sales information for a year.
+User's purchases change seasonally, which would violate stationarity.
   * What is an embedding layer?
   * What is a dense layer?
   * What is a global average cooling layer?
   * How to handle overfit and underfit
+    * Ockham's razor in machine learning terms: The less complex an ML model, the more likely that a good empirical result is not just due to the peculiarities of the sample.
+Helps to avoid overfitting
+      * modern fields following this principle are **statistical learning theory** and **computational learning theory**.
+These fields have developed generalization bounds--a statistical description of a model's ability to generalize to new data based on factors such as:
+        * the complexity of the model
+        * the model's performance on training data
     * regulizers?
     * dropout?
   * What is an Epoch?